 - Quercetin, a powerful phytnutrient in onions, is known to play a significant role in preventing cancer and also helps keep seasonal allergies at bay.

 - Onions scavenge free radicals, thereby reducing your risk of developing gastric ulcers.

-This red onion soup can be made with any type of onion, in my opinion.
+You can make this red onion soup with any type of onion, in my opinion.
 Traditionally, a French onion soup uses white onions, but I had purple on hand (I always buy purple onion and purple cabbage for the evidence-based reason that they are just prettier).

 The key to bringing out the sweet flavour is caramelizing the onions.
 This step does take time, but doesn’t require too much attention so don’t let it deter you.

 Also remember that the body knows best.
 This red onion soup has an incredibly strong flavour, matching its nutritional power.
 The body will often tell you when it has had enough and so this soup is best enjoyed in small portions.Print